tonyaldon/org-bars/README.md

 update the heading stars when the visibility changes (see:
 `org-bars-refresh-stars` function), you might want to not use the ellipsis `...` at the end of the folded headlines.
-You can do this adding this code snippet to your init file:
+You can do this by adding this code snippet to your init file:

 ```elisp
 (defun org-no-ellipsis-in-headlines ()